 Piedmont Construction Chosen to Perform Renovations on Fort Valley State University's Historic Davison Hall

-MACON, GA. - The Georgia State Finance & Investment Commission (GSFIC) selected Piedmont Construction Group to perform construction management at-risk services to renovate Fort Valley State University's Davison Hall.
+FORT VALLEY, GA. - The Georgia State Finance & Investment Commission (GSFIC) selected Piedmont Construction Group to perform construction management at-risk services to renovate Fort Valley State University's Davison Hall.

 Facility planning and assessment studies for Fort Valley State University (FVSU) identified the need for significant investment in existing campus facilities and infrastructure, focusing on the historic campus core.
 Renovating the currently unoccupied Davison Hall is the first critical step to achieving the desired increased concentration of student instructional activity in the campus's historic area.

 Named after John Wesley Davison, the first principal and principal founder of the university, the building served as a dormitory prior to its closure.
 Dedicated in 1948, Davison Hall was the first building completed after FVSU's incorporation into the University System of Georgia.
 It was last renovated in 1975.